Shanwis/Comfy/README.md

     ```bash
     python3 Comfort_script.py
     ```
-The GUI should appear and start displaying readings.
+The GUI will appear and start displaying readings.
+You can change the thresholds in the "Settings" panel and click "Update" to apply them to both the GUI and the ESP32.

 ### Command-Line Arguments